 The curriculum is designed to provide both fashion design students and those with no design experience with the fundamentals of shoe design and development.

-Beginning with basic design processes, students will focus on developing a solid foundation of shoe design ability.
-History, vocabulary, biomechanics, sketching, brief creation, materials selection, pattern making techniques and construction systems will lead to the creation of digital collections, which will be critiqued by footwear industry professionals.
-Presentation and storytelling skills will be introduced.
-Students must have a basic understanding of design processes using the elements and principles and a sound understanding of Adobe Illustrator and Photoshop.
+Students will focus on developing a solid foundation of shoe design ability, including shoe history, vocabulary, biomechanics, sketching, brief creation, material selection, pattern-making techniques and construction systems.
+You will create a digital footwear collection that will be critiqued by industry professionals, which could be used to build your portfolio.
+Students must have a basic understanding of design processes.

-Balancing footwear design criteria against form, function and performance is one of the most important elements to consider in creating a successful shoe.
-Appropriate material choices for uppers and soles need to reflect comprehensive research of consumer and end use purpose to assure fit, shape, style and comfort.
-Costing and sourcing factors also play a pivtol role in selecting resources.
+Appropriate material choices for uppers and soles must reflect comprehensive research of consumer and end-use purposes to assure fit, shape, style and comfort.
+Costing and sourcing factors also play a pivotal role in selecting resources.
 This course will introduce students to a wide variety of upper and sole materials, their performance attributes, manufacturing best practices of these resources, and strategies for making wise choices.
-Additionally, the use and application of color will be examined through a global lense to evaluate the influence color is having in the rise of the contemporary shoe market.
+Additionally, the use and application of color will be examined through a global lens to evaluate the influence color is having on the rise of the contemporary shoe market.

-This course is designed to enhance forecasting ability through a combination of “pulsepoint” research, analysis, and presentation.
-Examining techniques for interpreting the social and cultural influences on footwear facilitates the ability to recognize and predict trends in the global market.
+In addition, this course is designed to enhance forecasting ability through a combination of “pulse point” research, analysis, and presentation so that the design approach can be tailored to market needs.
+Students will learn examining techniques for interpreting the social and cultural influences on footwear, which facilitates recognizing and predicting trends in the global market.
 Storytelling within the context of brand representation will be explored through marketing strategies such as; social media, special events, public relations and advertising.
 Market analysis will include understanding the consumer, the competition, and the retail landscape.

 How to Register